magao-x/handbook/compute/computer_setup/computer_setup.rst

    groups.
 Because this step adds whoever ran it to ``magaox-dev``, you will have to **log out and back in**.

-   On ICC and RTC, this step also installs the CentOS realtime kernel and updates the kernel command line for ALPAO compatibility reasons.
+   On ICC and RTC, this step updates the kernel command line for ALPAO compatibility reasons.
    It also adds settings to disable the open-source ``nouveau`` drivers for the NVIDIA card.
-This is so that the CUDA install proceeds without errors.
+(This is so that the CUDA install proceeds without errors.)
 You must reboot before continuing.

 3. Reboot, verify groups